-We recommend a union between the gas valve and the side panel to allow easy removal of the burner for service purposes.
+Install a BMI ground joint union between the gas valve and the side panel to allow easy removal of the burner for service purposes.

 IMPORTANT: ALWAYS USE A BACKUP WRENCH TO PREVENT TWISTING OF THE GAS VALVE.
 ANY STRAINS ON THE GAS VALVE CAN AFFECT POSITIONING OF THE ORIFICES RELATIVE TO THE BURNERS.
 THIS COULD RESULT IN FAULTY BURNER OPERATION.